-With every search of “zero waste movement”, immediately names of female zero waste personalities such as Lauren Singer, Bea Johnson and Shelbie of shelbzlee pop up.
-In addition, numerous research and studies show men are less likely to recycle, more likely to litter, and more hesitant to donate to “green” causes.
+With every search of “zero waste movement”, immediately names of female zero waste personalities are being highlighted such as Lauren Singer, Bea Johnson, and Shelbie or Shelbizleee.
+Besides, numerous research and studies show men are less likely to recycle, reuse, and reduce the amount of waste but are more likely to litter, and more hesitant to donate to “green” causes.
 They associate “green” with feminist ideals and seem averse to it.
-This is somewhat ironic when this color is traditionally considered masculine.
+This is somewhat ironic as this color is traditionally considered masculine.

 Misnomer of the feminine zero waste movement

-The femininity of the zero waste movement is a self-fulfilling cycle mainly because there are less men visible in the movement.
+The femininity of the zero waste movement is a self-fulfilling cycle mainly because there are fewer men visible in the movement.

-It turns out, men don’t feel connected or catered to by the zero waste content out there.
-Imagine, as a man looking to begin his zero waste journey, you casually browse the web for tips on “zero waste tips for men” but may feel intimidated and insecure at seeing more videos about DIY period pads and female skin care regimens than possible content you can relate to.
+Some videos show how to reduce, reuse, and recycle but it turns out that men don’t feel connected or catered by the zero waste content out there.
+Imagine, as a man looking to begin his zero waste journey, they casually browse the web and type “zero waste tips for men”.

 Who To Follow: Men Going Zero Waste

-Male role models are there in the zero waste community.
-Although they started few, names keep adding on the list.
-They are pioneers, athletes, and everyday workmen whose habits you can easily be adapted with your own life.
-They exist to show what it means to care about the environment enough to change their consumption habits.
+There are male role models in the zero waste community.
+Although they started in few numbers, names keep adding to the list.
+They are pioneers, athletes, and everyday workmen with habits you can easily adapt to your own life.
+They exist to show what it means to care about the environment by changing their consumption habits.

-It may be jarring at first to change your lifestyle.
-But as you go through it day by day, you’ll find it fulfilling and exhilarating.
+It may be jarring at first to change your lifestyle but as you go through it day by day, you’ll find it fulfilling and exhilarating by a sense of new beginnings.
 It’s time to reclaim the green.
-It’s time for all men to define masculinity with taking care of the environment, the same way our ancestors did it in the past.
+It’s time for all men to associate masculinity with taking care of the environment the same way our ancestors did it in the past.
+For this to happen, men should try to observe and go along with these people:

 1. Eric Lombardi

 It was Eric Lombardi who we should most credit and acknowledge for his wise words, “Zero Waste is a journey, not a destination, and that the promotion of “Zero Waste…Or Darn Near is what we need today to shake the recycling industry out of its current slumber and get back on track changing the world for the better.”
-His message is leagues better than those zero waste personalities who tout mason jars of trash because he shows from the very start, zero waste is not about perfection, but about consciousness.
+His message is leagues better than those zero-waste personalities who tout mason jars of trash because he shows from the very start, zero waste is not about perfection but consciousness.

 2. Richard Eckersley